SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/inflection.md

 # inflection

-Inflection  ⟮the use of ＿inflectional morphemes＿⟯, ergo to indicate ⟮＿grammemes＿⟯.
+## creation of inflectional morphemes

+### apophony

 »⟮Apophony⟯« is ⟮＿a change in sound＿⟯ to indicate ⟮＿inflection＿⟯.
+A apophonic morpheme is a inflectional morpheme created via apophony.

+## what is inflected

+### declension and conjugation

+»⟮Inflection⟯« can be subdivided into ⟮＿declension＿ and ＿conjugation＿⟯ »⟮Conjugation⟯« is ⟮＿inflection＿⟯ of ⟮verbs⟯ »⟮Declension⟯« is ⟮＿inflection＿⟯ of ⟮nouns or adjectives⟯

+## inflectional motivation

+### agreement

+»⟮Agreement⟯« is ⟮＿inflection＿⟯ caused by ⟮constraints imposed⟯ by ⟮other words/constituents in the sentence⟯

+## inflectional morphemes

+Inflection works by using ⟮＿inflectional morphemes＿⟯.
 »⟮An inflectional morpheme⟯« ⟮modifies⟯ ⟮＿a lexeme＿⟯.
 »⟮An inflectional morpheme⟯« ⟮indicates⟯ ⟮one or more ＿grammemes＿⟯.
 »⟮The stem⟯« is ⟮＿the morpheme＿⟯ that is ⟮commonly used⟯ as ⟮a starting point for ＿inflection＿⟯.
-»⟮An invariable/invariant word⟯« is a word that ⟮cannot be ＿inflected＿⟯.
-»⟮An inflectional category⟯« is ⟮＿a sm grammic feature＿⟯ (typically) ⟮indicated via ＿inflection＿⟯.

-## declension and conjugation

-»⟮Inflection⟯« can be subdivided into ⟮＿declension＿ and ＿conjugation＿⟯ »⟮Conjugation⟯« is ⟮＿inflection＿⟯ of ⟮verbs⟯ »⟮Declension⟯« is ⟮＿inflection＿⟯ of ⟮nouns or adjectives⟯

-## agreement

-»⟮Agreement⟯« is ⟮＿inflection＿⟯ caused by ⟮constraints imposed⟯ by ⟮other words/constituents in the sentence⟯

-## Inflectional paradigm
+### inflectional paradigm

-»⟮An inflectional paradigm⟯« is ⟮the complete set of forms=words⟯ that ⟮＿a lexeme＿⟯ ⟮can assume⟯ ⟮when ＿inflecting＿⟯ Sometimes, ⟮inflectional paradigm⟯ is (kinda falsely) used as ⟮a synonym⟯ of ⟮inflectional class⟯.
+»⟮A inflectional paradigm⟯« is a set of inflectional variants.
-An inflectional variant is an element of the inflectional paradigm.
+An inflectional variant is an element of an inflectional paradigm.
-»⟮An inflectional class⟯« is ⟮the set of ＿inflectional morphemes＿⟯ such that ⟮one could generate⟯ ⟮＿the inflectional paradigm＿⟯ of ⟮lexemes falling under ⟮h-4;＿the inflectional class＿⟯⟯ ⟮using only⟯ ⟮the selfsame and the lexeme⟯.
+A complete inflectional paradigm is the set of all inflectional variants for a lexeme.

+### inflectional categories

+An inflectional category is a sm grammic fcategory that allows a set of inflectional values.
+An inflectional value is a sm grammic fvalue/ffeature from the inflectional category's grammic fcategory.

+### combined inflectional category

-A »⟮typical inflectional class⟯« (my term) is ⟮＿an inflectional class＿⟯ that ⟮unites the ＿inflectional paradigms＿⟯ of ⟮a set of lexemes⟯ ⟮selected by a well-defined criterion (e.g. based on how it ends)⟯
+A combined inflectional category (my term) is the combination of multiple inflectional categories because they are realized by a single morphological mechanism.
-»⟮An inflectional category⟯« is ⟮the subset of elements⟯ of ⟮＿a inflectional class＿⟯ that all ⟮realize a common ＿sm grammic fcategory＿⟯.
-»⟮The inflectional category set⟯« (my term) is ⟮the set of all ＿inflectional categories＿⟯ that ⟮realize a certain ＿sm grammic fcategory＿⟯. e.g. case, number
+A combined inflectional value (my term) is a value of a combined inflectional category.
-An inflectional form (has polysemy) is a set of sm grammic features that yield a single inflectional variant when applied to an inflectional class.
+An inflectional form (has polysemy) is the combination of combined inflectional category and combined inflectional value.
 The citation form (has polysemy) is the inflectional form that produces the lemma.

+### realizing

+A realizing morpheme set (my term) is a set of inflectional morphemes (plus how to apply them) realizing a combined inflectional category(often, only for a certain type of lexeme).
+^e.g. -o, -es, e, -emos, -éis, en realizing the combination of tense+number+personal deixis+mood+aspect.
+A realizing paradigm (my term) is the inflectional paradigm of a combined inflectional categoryfor a given lexeme.
+The realizable category collection (my term) is the set of morphologically realizable categories that a word class has (unless it is defective).
+A realizing morpheme set collection is a set of with one realizing morpheme set for each morphologicallly realizable category in the realizable category collection.

+### inflectional class

+»⟮An inflectional class⟯« is the combination of a realizing morpheme set and an inflectional class selector.
+An inflectional class selector (my term) is the set of criteria that determine if the inflectional class will apply.
+A well-defined inflectional class selector (my term) is an inflectional class selector where its criteria are well-defined phonological, morphological, sememeic... features.
+An inflectional class's morpheme set is the set of all morphemes that it contains.
+A typical inflectional class (my term) is an inflectional class with a well-defined inflectional class selector.

-### defectiveness & regularity
+#### defectiveness & regularity

 ⟮＿A lexeme＿⟯ is »⟮defective⟯« if ⟮＿its inflectional paradigm＿⟯ ⟮lacks some of the forms⟯ of ⟮＿its inflectional class＿⟯. beware is a verb that is defective, as we can see by the fact that we can't say she bewares (of) the dog.

 A lexeme is »⟮regular/irregular⟯« if ⟮＿its inflectional paradigm＿⟯ ⟮does/does not conform to⟯ ⟮＿a typical inflectional class＿⟯.

-### for word classes
+#### for word classes

 »⟮A verb class⟯« is ⟮one of⟯ ⟮＿the typical inflectional classes＿⟯ for ⟮verb⟯.

+#### polysemy

+Sometimes, ⟮inflectional paradigm⟯ is (kinda falsely) used as ⟮a synonym⟯ of ⟮inflectional class⟯.